lrsjng/h5ai/README.md

 Install
 -------

+* Everything you need is located in folder `target`.
-* Copy the `h5ai` folder to the web-root directory of your server or alternativly set an alias `/h5ai/` to this folder.
+* Copy folder `h5ai` to the web-root directory of your server or alternativly set an alias `/h5ai/` to this folder.
-* Add the content of file `dot.htaccess` to the `.htaccess` file in the directory you want to be styled (you might have to create this file).
+* Add the content of file `dot.htaccess` to the `.htaccess` file inside the directory you want to be styled (you might have to create this file).
 This directory and any subdirectories will be styled by h5ai.
 * Optionally add `h5ai.header.html` and/or `h5ai.footer.html` files to any of the styled folders to [display